Frequently Asked Questions

 Q: How are services of the Comox Valley Hospice Society different from the hospice itself?

 A: Palliative patients eligible for hospice are referred to the Island Health Palliative Team.
 During their stay, patients may remain under the care of their family physician, nurse practitioner or a MRP (medically responsible provider – a local palliative physician that agrees to oversee their care).
-Daily nursing care is provided by the GLM nursing team under supervision from the GLM Clinical Director in consultation with the IH Palliative Team.
+24/7 nursing care is provided by the GLM nursing team under supervision from the GLM Clinical Director in consultation with the IH Palliative Team.

 A: When a hospice room becomes available, an intake panel reviews the list of palliative patients who might benefit from being in hospice to decide who will be invited into the hospice room.
 The intake panel includes the GLM Director of Care and a GLM Registered Nurse, a Palliative Nurse Coordinator and/or a Palliative Social Worker from Island Health, a Palliative Physician consultant, and a CVHS counsellor.

-Q: What criteria are considered?
+Q: What criteria are considered for an admission?

 Q: How much does it cost to stay in the hospice?